City-of-Helsinki/palvelutarjotin-admin/README.md

 ## Docker

-`docker-compose up` to start the dockerized environment
-`docker-compose down` stops the container.
+`docker compose up` to start the dockerized environment `docker compose down` stops the container.